The app industry’s reckoning with privacy, control, and consumer empowerment

 This isn’t some holier-than-thou argument, either.
 This is very much a practical argument.
 The best way to drive profit in the new economy isn’t to raise prices or churn through users, but to show consumers that you care.
 The old adage that “consumers vote with their wallets” has never been more true: They will invest their time and money into those apps that they’re confident have their best interests in mind.

 Privacy and security are two great places to start.
 The events of this year have shown that consumers care deeply about these two issues.
-A survey revealed that two-out-of-three consumers are willing to uninstall an app if it collects information unrelated to the app’s core function unless they receive real value in return.
+A survey revealed that two out of three consumers are willing to uninstall an app if it collects information unrelated to the app’s core function unless they receive real value in return.
 But the industry must go further than that.
 It must also demonstrate respect for consumers’ time, intelligence, and general humanity.

-That means no more SDK’s that collect user data for unknown reasons.
+That means no more SDKs that collect user data for unknown reasons.
 No more sneaky subscription offerings.
 No more misleading advertisements.
 And for Pete’s sake, no more selling user data to third parties.
 It means providing genuine value at every turn: in how you communicate your value proposition with honesty and transparency, in how you deliver on that value, and in how you keep the promises you make.

 The correction is probably long overdue.
 Innovation that focuses too narrowly on driving revenue and user growth is shortsighted.
 But when we innovate with a focus on the user experience and keep user rights top of mind, the possibilities are practically endless.